-

 Writing Prompt

 In this unit concerning World Cinema, we have seen seminal films from a wide variety of cultures and artistic film movements.
-We viewed The Bicycle Thieves, The Seventh Seal, Porco Rosso, Persepolis, The 400 Blows, Hero, Cinema Paradiso, and Howl's Moving Castle.
+We viewed The Bicycle Thieves, The Seventh Seal, Amelie, and Hero.
 All of these films are artistically and thematically very different from typical Hollywood studio films.
 Discuss the various story telling devices (structure, character development, plot), artistic approaches, aesthetics, and themes that seem original, unique, and/or surprising to you.
 Discuss the aspects of each film that seem unique to that particular artistic movement.
 How has your understanding of world cinema changed over the course of this unit?

 Watch Sunset Boulevard Explained: The Hollywood Nightmare and Screenwriting Masterclass: Billy Wilder's Sunset Boulevard